 - What do I do if I have a mechanical or other type of maintenance problem?

 Students that have access to a computer in their room will be able to submit maintenance requests via the Residence Life homepage, OASIS or call (404) 364-8543.
-If you do not have access to a computer, feel free to contact your Resident Assistant concerning your maintenance requests.
+Any issues with the washers and dryers on-campus can be submitted here.
+If you do not have access to a computer, feel free to contact your Resident Assistant or the Office of Residence Life concerning your maintenance requests.

 - Do I have to clean my room?

 Rooms are seldom inspected for neatness, but students are expected to keep their room in a healthy and safe condition.
 As you may know, the southern United States is known for extremely large and hungry bugs who usually only visit students in the residence hall rooms that are not regularly kept clean!
 Oglethorpe's housekeeping staff will clean the bathrooms each month as long as the floors, counters, and sinks are free and clear of clutter - not many colleges offer such service (dishes not included).
 Remember, dirty rooms attract insects!